BNasmith/PTForsyth/PTFWorkofChrist.md

-their moral heroism (if moral quantities were capable of being summed like that), would you then have the equivalent of the deed and death of Christ ?
+their moral heroism (if moral quantities were capable of being summed like that), would you then have the equivalent of the deed and death of Christ?
 No, indeed !
 If you took all the world, and made heroes of them all, and kept them heroic all their lives, instead of only in one act, still you would not get the value, the equiva-